 July is the time of year when you can sit back and enjoy the fruits of your hard work, herbaceous borders are bursting with colour and the productive garden is starting to bear fruit, and veggies.
 Strawberries are at their peak, as are delicious sweet tomatoes, ideal for a light lunch of caprese salad and strawberries and cream.
 Make sure you have a comfy set of garden furniture, a good book and a long cool drink at hand then just sit back and enjoy the glorious British summer.
 The dry weather means weeds are easier to control, just hoe off & they will soon die, but there is a need to keep on top of feeding & watering if you want your tubs & baskets to keep looking good.
 Keep on top of garden chores such as cutting back plants that have finished flowering & make sure drains are clear & guttering free of debris as sudden thunderstorms can create localised flooding.

 Ensure you are ready for the sunshine by stocking up on barbecue essentials & be ready to take in your parasol & garden cushions when rain is due or get a garden store so they are always close at hand.
-If you want some great barbecuing tips & recipes check out our blog on Barbecuing.
+If you want some great barbecuing tips & recipes check out our blogs.

 Planting & Sowing